-Stage 4 - Stage III landscape irrigation restrictions remain in effect.
-When Stage IV is in effect, the City Council may hold emergency sessions to consider other restrictions on water use or to allow special uses.
+Stages 4 & 5 - Stage III landscape irrigation restrictions remain in effect.
+When either Stages IV or V are in effect, the City Council may hold emergency sessions to consider other restrictions on water use or to allow special uses.

 A full water restriction informational flyer is available either on the City's website www.alamoheightstx.gov or can be picked up at City Hall.
 We strongly urge compliance to water restrictions to avoid costly sanctions against users in violation of water restrictions AND the City of Alamo Heights by the Edwards Aquifer Authority.
 Individual offenses may be fined up to \$2,000.00.
 Each day's violation may constitute a separate offense.